 Method 1 – Open tender

-9.10 Limited tender involves a relevant entity approaching one or more potential suppliers to make submissions, when the process does not meet the rules for open tender or prequalified tender.
+9.9 Limited tender involves a relevant entity approaching one or more potential suppliers to make submissions, when the process does not meet the rules for open tender.

 Procurements from standing offers

-9.12 Procurements from an existing standing offer must comply with Division 1.
+9.12 Procurements from an existing standing offer are not subject to the rules in Division 2 of these CPRs.
+However, these procurements must comply with the rules in Division 1.

 9.13 Officials should report the original procurement method used to establish the standing offer when they report procurements from standing offers.